Decentralized SGD with Controlled Disagreement Finds Flatter Minima: Introduction

-\paragraph{Explicit curvature-related perturbations improve generalization but are costly} With the idea of taking the global average as the deployed model \cite{zhu2023decentralized}, decentralized learning can be interpreted as the learning on the (virtual) global average with the workers as the perturbed global average.
-Sharpness-aware minimization (SAM) was first proposed by \cite{foret2020sharpness} to improve the generalization of deep neural networks, and many variants \cite{kwon2021asam, bisla2022low, liu2022random, li2024revisiting, luo2024explicit} were developed to further improve SAM.
-However, to achieve the best performance, the algorithms typically require one or more additional rounds of gradient evaluations, which significantly increase the computational costs.
-Our work utilizes the potential of the consensus errors as free perturbations to enhance the generalization without introducing extra computation.
+\paragraph{Explicit curvature-related perturbations} If the global average is taken as the deployed model \citep{zhu2023decentralized}, decentralized learning can be interpreted as training the average model, and worker deviations act as perturbations around it.
+Sharpness-aware minimization (SAM) was first proposed by \cite{foret2020sharpness} to improve the generalization of deep neural networks, and many variants \citep{kwon2021asam, bisla2022low, liu2022random, li2024revisiting, luo2024explicit} were developed to improve it further.
+However, to achieve the best performance, these algorithms typically require additional gradient evaluations and increase the computational cost significantly.
+Our work uses consensus errors as free perturbations that can enhance generalization without introducing extra computation or memory than DSGD.